NithinKuruba/wfs-app/README.md

 - Deployes artifacts in containers

+### Working with application

+- Application can be accessed at http://localhost:3080

+- Use MySQL workbench to query the database

+- The number of API hits is stored in analytics database and auditlog table.
+Below are the queries

+`USE analytics;`

+`SELECT COUNT(id) as API_HITS FROM AUDITLOG;`

+### Un-Installing

 #### `docker-compose down`

 - Removes database and application containers

+### Useful Commands

 #### `docker system prune -a` - WARNING